-14 Who is entitled to seek a remedy and under what conditions?
+16 Who is entitled to seek a remedy and under what conditions?

-Generally, the valid rights holder (eg, trademark owner), its recorded assignee or recorded exclusive licensee, are entitled to seek injunctive and monetary relief, provided their rights and legitimate interests are affected due to domain name registration or use.
+Generally, the valid rights holder (eg, trademark owner), its recorded assignee or recorded exclusive licensee are entitled to seek injunctive and monetary relief, provided their rights and legitimate interests are affected owing to the domain name registration or use.
 Non-exclusive licensees, distributors or other authorised IP users do not have the same privilege.